-Once I found out my niece was pregnant and saw the theme she chose for her nursery I wanted to make a dream catcher for her new addition.
+Once I found out my niece was pregnant and saw the theme she chose for her nursery I wanted to make this macrame dream-catcher for her new addition.

-I love the tradition and even more, hand made gifts.
-My niece also loves the “bohemian style.”
-I wanted to tie it all together with a Macreme dream-catcher!
+I love the dream-catcher tradition and even more, hand made gifts.
+My niece also loves the “bohemian style” & I wanted to tie it all together with a Macreme dream-catcher!
 Of course I started my search for inspiration on Pinterest and came across a few pieces I loved!

 With the images I came across as inspiration, it was time to sketch my design!
 Here is what I came up with!

-I think it is important to lay out an idea of what you want to make before you start shopping for supplies, even though your final piece may not turn out exactly as planned, it’s good to have an idea of a starting point.
+It’s important to lay out an idea of what you want to make before you start shopping for supplies.
+Even if your final piece doesn’t turn out exactly as planned, it’s good to have an idea of a starting point.
 Otherwise you could end up spending money on items, that you don’t necessarily need!
 Something I am guilty of at times!

 In the end I decided to go with the 4mm white cord, as the nursery bedding was white!